GetProjectsIdea/Create-School-Management-System-with-PHP-MySQL/README.md

 In our project, we will only use it to manage some basic personal information of the students of a school.

 So let us start implementing School Management System with PHP and MySQL.

+## Other Related Information

+For Demo, and other details.
+Follow our website